jlaiii/The-King-s-Hand-TKH-BOT-/README.md

 * **Battle Complete**:
     * For 1v1, it looks for the `ok.png` button to confirm the end of the match.
     * For 2v2, it looks for the `2v2end.png` button to confirm the end of the match.

-The bot uses **image recognition** and **screen coordinates** to automate its actions, making sure it can handle different screen resolutions by using relative positions from the detected images.